 Your approach to improving your sleep will depend on the source of your pain.

 In some instances, improving the quality of sleep may help to alleviate the pain.
-You can learn more about treatments by reading the article "Treating sleep disorders: An overview."

 In other cases, it may be best to treat the pain first and, hopefully, better sleep will follow.
 Your choice of pain relief might include over-the-counter medications like acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, or more powerful prescription medications.
 Talk to your doctor or pharmacist before choosing a pain reliever.